There are hundreds of thousands of people in the UK who live alone, are unable to leave their homes or have few family members or friends to talk to.

-Over the past year, communities across the UK have found new ways of coming together to address social isolation.
+In recent years, communities across the UK have found new ways of coming together to address social isolation.
 Small charities have adapted their usual face-to-face community programmes to reach isolated people in their homes.

 They’ve provided digital devices and delivered befriending phone call services to those who have been stuck in their homes with no means of communicating with the outside world.